Electroacupuncture

 2022 May 31 Journal of Acupuncture Research Park CW, Lim MJ, Lee SW, Yi YH, Song DW, Yu SG, et al.

-Systematic Review Electroacupuncture Carpal Tunnel SyndromeElectroacupuncture treatment for carpal tunnel syndrome was reported to be effective and showed a significant difference from the control group.
+Systematic Review Carpal Tunnel SyndromeElectroacupuncture treatment for carpal tunnel syndrome was reported to be effective and showed a significant difference from the control group.

 Clinical Trials